Ricky Martin: Portrayal in television

 In July 2019, SOMOS Productions, Endemol Shine Boomdog, and Piñolywood Studios announced the production of a biographical web television series about Menudo, titled Subete a Mi Moto.
-Consisting of 15 episodes of 60 minutes each, the series premiered on Amazon Prime Video on October 9, 2020, in Mexico, Latin America, and Spain.
+Consisting of 15 episodes of 60 minutes each, the series premiered on Amazon Prime Video on October 9, 2020 in Mexico, Latin America, and Spain.
 It was filmed in Mexico and Puerto Rico, and Martin was portrayed by actors Felipe Albors and Ethan Schwartz.
-The series premiered in the United States on February 14, 2021, on Estrella TV.
+The series premiered in the United States on February 14, 2021 on Estrella TV.
 On the review aggregation website Tomatazos, the first season has a positive score of 75%.
 The website's critical consensus summary states, "A good trip to the past that recalls a band that defined the youth of a certain public, but that doesn't ignore the darkest moments in the lives of its members."

 Books

-On August 19, 2010, Martin announced that he had been working on his memoir, mentioning its title as Me and publish date as November 2, 2010.
+Martin published his memoir, Me, on November 2, 2010.
 He expressed that writing the book was "one of the reasons" he decided to come out earlier that year.
 The book also had a Spanish edition title Yo, which was published simultaneously by Celebra.
 Me spent several weeks at number one on the New York Times Best Seller list.
 Martin's first children's book Santiago the Dreamer in Land Among the Stars was published by Celebra and illustrated by Patricia Castelao in November 2013 for ages between five and nine.
 Its Spanish-language edition, Santiago El Soñador en Entre Las Estrellas, was published simultaneously.
 Martin expressed that the book was inspired by his "personal life, with fantasy added to it", as well as "a lot of cartoons".